slawascichy/docker-alfresco-community/README.md

-A docker compilation that allows you to run an Alfresco document repository with an external PostgreSQL database instance and an external Apache ActiveMQ instance.
+A docker compilation that allows you to run an Alfresco document repository with an external PostgreSQL database and Apache ActiveMQ instances.

 Starting of docker compose: